Documentation Index

 NOTE

 When SCIM is enabled, editing a user's name or deleting a user directly in Document360 is disabled, as these actions must be managed through your IdP to keep both platforms in sync.
-You can
+You can only manage content access from Document360.
+Deleting a profile in your IdP does not remove it from Document360 — the profile will remain with an Inactive status.

-Manage content access of Readers, Users and Groups
+Manage content access of readers, users, and groups

 The default content role assigned to any new user, reader, or group is based on what was configured during SCIM provisioning setup.
 Permissions will be set to None by default but can be updated at any time.